Stickiness and recurrence plots: an entropy-based approach: Recurrence plots

 where $i, j = 1, 2, \ldots, N$, ($N$ is the length of the time series), $\Theta$ is the Heaviside unit step function, $\epsilon$ is a small threshold, and $\|\vec{x}_i - \vec{x}_j\|$ is the spatial distance between two states, $\vec{x}_i$ and $\vec{x}_j$, in phase space in terms of a suitable norm.
 In this work we consider the supremum (or maximum) norm.

 The recurrence matrix $\vb{R}$ is a symmetric, binary matrix that contains the value $1$ for recurrent states and the value $0$ for nonrecurrent ones.
 Two states are said to be recurrent when the state at $t = i$ is ``close'' (up to a distance $\epsilon$) to a different state at $t = j$, \textit{i.e.}, $\vec{x}_i\approx\vec{x}_j$.
 The choice of the threshold $\epsilon$ is not arbitrary.
 If $\epsilon$ is chosen too large, almost every point is recurrent with every other point.
 On the other hand, if $\epsilon$ is chosen too small, there will be almost no recurrent states.
 Several rules have been proposed.
 Some consider $\epsilon$ with a fixed recurrence point density of the RP \cite{defeps3}.
 Another possibility is to consider $\epsilon$ as a fraction of the standard deviation, $\sigma$, of the time series \cite{defeps4, Schinkel2008}.
-Regardless of the choice we make, the effect of a finite $\epsilon$ will never disappear; a new study has shown that using $\epsilon \rightarrow 0$ is not the best choice \cite{doi:10.1063/5.0055797} and in this work we consider the threshold to be $10\%$ of the time series standard deviation, \textit{i.e.}, $\epsilon = \sigma/10$.
+Regardless of the choice we make, the effect of a finite $\epsilon$ will never disappear; a new study has shown that using $\epsilon \rightarrow 0$ is not the best choice \cite{doi:10.1063/5.0055797} and in this work we consider the threshold to be $10\%$ of the time series standard deviation, considering the maximum norm approach (see Appendix \ref{sec:appendix}), \textit{i.e.}, $\epsilon = \sigma/10$.
+For a detailed discussion about the effect of $\epsilon$ in our results, see Appendix \ref{sec:appendix}.